SumiSastri/kodiri-kodflix-MERN/README.md

 Challenge 22, 24 , 25 - render all pages with back-end data
 Challenge 23 - set up back end server for deploy with build files Redeploy to Heroku with node-based data
-Challenge 26 - install MongoDb - Section 3 files
+Challenge 26 - install MongoDb

 ## Learning Objectives